Frequently asked questions

 How do I find out who is servicing my loan?

-What’s the difference between a fixed interest rate loan and a variable interest rate loan?
+What is the difference between a fixed interest rate loan and a variable interest rate loan?
 How do I know what type I have?

 Interest is the amount you’re charged for borrowing money.
 When you pay back a loan, you pay it back with interest.
-How much interest you pay back depends in part on your loan’s interest rate.
+How much interest you pay back depends on your loan’s interest rate.

 Both your rate and rate type can be found on your billing statement and loan documents.